James Likoudis: Career

-Likoudis has lectured extensively on issues affecting education, family life, and the role of the laity in the Roman Catholic Church.
+Likoudis lectured extensively on issues affecting education, family life, and the role of the laity in the Catholic Church.
 He has also written for The Wanderer (see below).
-Additionally, he is a contributing author to the Encyclopedia of Catholic Social Thought, Social Science and Social Policy as well as the widely acclaimed Faith and Life children's catechetical series published by Catholics United for the Faith which is used as a primary resource in many Catholic Schools.
+Additionally, he was a contributing author to the Encyclopedia of Catholic Social Thought, Social Science and Social Policy as well as the widely acclaimed Faith and Life children's catechetical series published by Catholics United for the Faith which is used as a primary resource in many Catholic schools.

-He has appeared on numerous shows including EWTN's Journey Home network, the Mother Angelica show, the Geraldo Show, the Phil Donahue show, and most recently, the Reason and Theology show.
+He appeared on numerous shows including EWTN's Journey Home network, the Mother Angelica show, Geraldo, The Phil Donahue Show, and most recently, the Reason and Theology show.

-He has been a part of conferences hosted by and with the Franciscan University of Steubenville, Dr. Robert Fastiggi, and Mother Angelica, among others.
+He was a part of conferences hosted by and with the Franciscan University of Steubenville, Dr. Robert Fastiggi, and Mother Angelica, among others.

 In 2020, Likoudis received an honorary doctorate from Detroit's Sacred Heart Major Seminary for his work in Catholic apologetics, catechetics, ecumenism, and Catholic – Eastern Orthodox relations.
-He is a member of Aleteia's Board of Experts, a former member of the Fellowship of Catholic Scholars and the Society of Catholic Social Scientists, and has worked as a consultant for Catholic Answers’ apologetics website.
+He was a member of Aleteia's Board of Experts, a former member of the Fellowship of Catholic Scholars and the Society of Catholic Social Scientists, and has worked as a consultant for Catholic Answers’ apologetics website.